 July 4, 1947

 I became caught in a mix of emotions, mostly confusion.
 I was replaying his monologue over in my head, making sure I understood exactly what he was telling me, having tears flow the whole time.
 Yet I couldn't understand Tom's logic.
 He told me that he "refused" to love me, and that he would never "stoop" so low as to experience that emotion.
 Nonetheless, how else could I describe his previous actions towards me?
 Tom had saved my life in the third year, befriended me in the fourth, named me his most faithful servant in fifth, and, now, here I was, joining him on his quest for greatness, by his personal

-Suddenly a rush of pity towards Tom filled me, where I had never felt that for him before.
+Suddenly a rush of pity towards Tom filled me where I had never felt that for him before.
 In school, I knew he lived at an orphanage, but I never thought of the consequences of his daily life.
-But I saw what they were last night.
+I saw what they were last night.
 Since he was never loved, he felt that he

 Why was he being such an ass this morning?
 I asked myself.
 It must have been last night's conversation.
 Since he couldn't run away from me, he would have to insult me and belittle me.
 But, if that's what it would take for things to go back to normal, I could be as docile as he wanted.
 I didn't want him to sense my pity for him, but that was a large part of why I hadn't started fighting.
 I tried to hide it with feeling proud about his compliments on my garden.

-"Thank you, My Lord.”
+"Thank you, my lord."

 He brightened up a little bit, "You're welcome.
 Today, we're going off to have a talk with the Dementors."